nikhilbyte/Face-Detection-in-the-dark/README.md

 - Finally the image is input to the TinaFace model.
 More information can be found here https://github.com/Media-Smart/vedadet/tree/main/configs/trainval/tinaface.
 The implementation of this step can be in `Tina_Nikhil.ipynb`.

 ## Postscript
 This network after training for ~ 40 hours(which is the 20% of the total training time according to the authors of tinaFace) gave a mAP of 0.58.
-The best model in the challange gave close to 0.83.
+The best model in the challange gave close to 0.74 [leaderboard](http://cvpr2021.ug2challenge.org/leaderboard21_t1.html).
 I couldn't Tain the model completely because of the lack of resources.
+Feel free to use the codes if you have multiple Good GPUs.